 What does Fannie or Freddie do with your mortgage?
 Essentially, they bundle your mortgage with other similar mortgages, based on factors including loan amount and credit score.
 Next, they securitize the mortgages and sell these securities called mortgage-backed securities (MBS) on the secondary mortgage market.
 The investors who buy agency MBS sold by Fannie Mae or Freddie Mac are looking for low-risk income, often to finance their retirement.

 Fannie and Freddie don’t directly make loans.
 Instead, the private sector is incentivized to meet their consumer protection requirements because they know the GSEs have specified criteria for the types of loans they’ll buy because they’re taking on the risk by purchasing the mortgage.
 They won’t buy any loans that don’t meet their requirements.

 The law doesn’t mandate these rules for all lenders and loans.
 Rather, it incentivizes lenders who operate by making loans and then selling them to Fannie and Freddie to continue this practice by conforming to their requirements.

-Mortgage loan guidelines exist to prevent lenders from lending money to borrowers who can’t afford their loan payments.
-They help protect a borrower from taking on more debt than they can manage, and they also protect the lender from taking on too much risk.
+These requirements have to do with how much you can borrow, the types of properties you can purchase and whether you have the ability to repay the loan.
+Mortgage loan guidelines – such as having a minimum credit score or maximum debt-to-income ratio (DTI) as a prerequisite for loan approval – exist to prevent lenders from lending money to borrowers who can’t afford their loan payments.
+They help protect a borrower from taking on more debt than they can manage.
+They also protect the lender from taking on too much risk.